Ormi is the only unified Web3 data layer to supercharge live, historical, and AI-powered blockchain data applications.

 Discover Phase

 I was in crucial position to shape the user experience from the ground up.
-I decided to use research-driven and user-centered approach.
+I utilized research-driven and user-centered approach.

 My goal was to understand not just what tools they use — but why they choose them, where they get stuck, and what would make a tool like Ormi genuinely useful in their day-to-day work.